Are you happy with how your online business is performing? Are you getting enough sales or leads from your website to make good profits?

 Reason #1: An Unhealthy Obsession Wasting Money Driving Traffic to a Sub-Optimal Website

-Failing online businesses waste huge amounts of marketing budget on driving traffic to their website to boost sales, instead of fixing holes in their poorly performing website causing high bounce rates, high cart abandonment rates, and low repeat visit rates.
+Failing online businesses waste huge amounts of marketing budget on driving traffic to their website to boost sales, instead of fixing holes in their poorly performing website causing high bounce rates, high shopping cart abandonment rates, low conversion rates and low repeat visit rates.

 Instead of paying attention to improving their website so that it engages and converts their visitors better, they are addicted to the next biggest online marketing trend.
 Social media is the latest major offender of this – always hoping the next new cool advertising method or trend will finally bring them success.

 The fix?
-Spend just 10% of your marketing budget on conversion rate optimization to improve your leaking website.
-Here are some great resources for you to get started:
+Spend just 10% of your marketing budget on conversion rate optimization (CRO) to improve your leaking website, and start converting many more visitors into sales or leads.
+Many of your competing websites aren’t doing this either, so it will give you a great advantage.
+Here are some great CRO resources for you to get started:

 - Read The Ultimate Guide to Conversion Rate Optimization

-- Grab my free conversion rate optimization toolbox
+- Learn from great guides in my free conversion rate optimization toolbox

 Reason #2: An Egotistical Company-Centric Website Focus Instead of a Visitor-Centric One

-Failing online businesses are not focused on their website visitors and solving for their major needs.
+Failing online businesses are not focused on their website visitors, solving for their major needs and having an engaging easy to use website.
 Instead, the business owners think they know what is best for their visitors and their business – often alienating visitors and perpetuating their sub-optimal, poorly converting and selling website.

-This means they also rarely do A/B testing to find best converting and selling content, which is a key ingredient of effective conversion rate optimization.
+They also rarely do A/B testing to find which variations and content converts the most visitors, which is a key ingredient of effective conversion rate optimization and much greater online revenues.

-A highly visitor-centric ensures high satisfaction and engagement from your visitors, increasing the chances of them purchasing from you, returning in the future, and spreading the good word about your fantastic website.
+A highly visitor-centric ensures high satisfaction and engagement from your visitors, increasing the chances of them purchasing, returning in the future, and spreading the good word about your fantastic website.

 The fix?
 Start placing major focus on making your website much more visitor-centric.
-Here are some great articles to help you get started:
+Here are some great articles and tools to help you get started:

-- Use usability feedback tools like UserTesting to make sure your website is solving those major use cases.
+- Use usability feedback tools like UserTesting to ensure your website solves visitor’s common tasks, and to understand their challenges and issues.

-- Create some A/B tests to figure out which website variations engages and converts them best (instead of you or your boss just presuming).
+- Create some A/B tests to figure out which website variations engages and converts visitors best (instead of you or your boss just presuming).

 Reason #3: A Dependence on Their Website to Convert Visitors First Time, with No Follow-Up

-Failing online businesses are too focused and reliant on having their website convert their visitors the first time they arrive, ignoring key ways to easily follow up with them to bring them back to their website and increase the chances of them purchasing.
+Failing online businesses are too focused on converting their website visitors the first time they arrive, and don’t take advantage of key ways to follow up with them, bring them back to their website and increase the chances of them purchasing.

 They often throw the kitchen sink at their website visitors when they arrive, overwhelming them with information and choices, hoping they see something that engages them before they leave – yet often failing, frustrating visitors and causing a low chance of them returning.